Ade Solanke: The Court Must Have a Queen

+Other projects

 Solanke is also developing a project and play about Phillis Wheatley entitled Phillis in London, which was showcased at the Greenwich Book Festival in 2018.
+A 90-minute play by Solanke titled Phillis in Boston was presented at the Old South Meeting House in November 2023.

 Solanke is a contributor to the 2019 anthology New Daughters of Africa edited by Margaret Busby.